-Final Honours Scheme Report Projects Programme
+Final Honours Scheme Research Projects Programme

 The following is a brief outline of the Final Honours Scheme (FHS) programme and research project requirements as it applies to the Nuffield Department of Primary Care Health Sciences.

 The FHS for undergraduate students runs in years 2 and 3 and aims to teach the method of critical scientific enquiry and so facilitate thinking and adaptable doctors or research scientists.
 Students are required to complete an option module, a research project and an essay at various time points over the two-year period.
 The information on this page relates specifically to the research project element of the FHS.

 Proposed FHS research projects that are likely to have intellectual property or related sensitivity should not be offered to or undertaken by students, as this may lead to difficulty in release of data to the examiners

-Student are required to discuss projects for which they are interested with the supervisor(s) and submit their preferences by week 5 of Hilary term (year 2).
+Student are required to discuss projects for which they are interested with the supervisor(s) and submit their preferences by week 8 of Hilary term (year 2).

 from the student’s College.
-The rate of payment is as for 8 single tutorials at the standard rate as set by the Senior Tutors Committee of the Conference of Colleges (£217.28 for 2018-19).
-Supervisors submit a report and claim this payment from the student’s college using OxCORT (further details will be sent to you at the appropriate time).
+The rate of payment is as for 8 single tutorials at the standard rate as set by the Senior Tutors Committee of the Conference of Colleges (£231.28 for 2022-23).
+Supervisors submit a report and claim this payment from the student’s college using TMS (further details will be sent to you at the appropriate time).
 You can log in to TMS using your Oxford University Single Sign-On username and password.
 If you have not claimed for payment using TMS before, you will need to contact the student’s college to arrange for your authorization as a tutor.

 If there are unmet costs arising from hosting a student, the department may be able to help with these.
 Please contact Daniel Long in the first instance.

 The student will need to provide a ‘Request to Seek Approval of a Research Project Form’ (found on the FHS Canvas site here) which they will need to submit by Friday 10 March 2023 (8th week, Hilary Term).
-The medical sciences student administration team will handle all correspondence with supervisors after submission and will ask you to confirm your student allocation should your project be selected by a student.
-Official confirmation of your student allocation is then made via email.
+The medical sciences student administration team will handle all correspondence with supervisors after submission of the form and will ask supervisors to confirm student allocation should their project be selected by a student.
+They will then officially confirm student allocation via email.